Xtra-Computing/SimFL/README.md

 # Usage

-SimFL currently only works for binary classification tasks with labels 0 and 1.
+SimFL currently only works for binary classification tasks with labels 0 and 1 and requires GPUs.

+## Prerequisites
+* CMake
+* CUDA

 ## Parameteres